 The assigned certificate of sponsorship will either need to confirm that the resident labour market test has been undertaken, or that an exemption applies.
 You may also be required to verify your recruitment process and justify your selection of any migrant worker over and above any other candidate.

-Tier 2 policy guidance: the eligibility criteria
+Tier 2 eligibility criteria

 To qualify for a Tier 2 visa the Home Office will look at how many points a migrant worker has scored under the points-based system.
 For most Tier 2 categories s/he must score the following minimum points: